Astros’ Verlander needs elbow surgery, likely out thru 2021

-The reigning AL Cy Young Award winner announced the news Saturday on his Instagram account in a 1+-minute video.
+The reigning AL Cy Young Award winner announced the news Saturday on his Instagram account in a 1½-minute video.

 “In my simulated game a couple days ago, I felt something in my elbow, and after looking at my MRI and conversing with some of the best doctors in the world, we’ve determined that Tommy John surgery is my best option,” Verlander said.